 mapdance is an established exciting company of young, dynamic dancers recruited nationally and internationally.
-Over the years the company has included dancers from Japan, China, Canada, U.S.A., Estonia, Cyprus, Italy, Norway, Germany and Malta alongside dancers from across the United Kingdom.
+Over the years the company has included dancers from Japan, China, Canada, U.S.A., Estonia, Cyprus, Greece, Italy, and Norway, alongside dancers from across the United Kingdom.

 In addition to the performance programme, mapdance offers a range of educational work including residencies, one-off workshops and the opportunity for young people to perform alongside the company, opening the show with a specially created ‘curtain raiser’ – guaranteed to bring an audience of friends and family.
 Pre and post show talks are available with a performance as well as part of the workshops.

 “Breakneck energy, ironic vulgarity and voracious vitality” londondance.com

 mapdance is directed by Jerwood Award Winner, Yael Flexer (Flexer & Sandiland), and rehearsal director, Luke Brown.
 The company adopts a broad approach to dance making and performance by working with established artists as well as emerging choreographers.
 Past mapdance commissions include works by British choreographers, Shobana Jeyasingh, Anthony Missen, Jose Agudo, Kevin Finnan, Ceyda Tanc, Seeta Patel and Sarah Golding among others, as well as new work and reconstructions by international choreographers Richard Alston (UK), Gregory Maqoma (South Africa), Niv Sheinfeld, Oren Laor (Israel), Lucinda Childs (USA) and Liz Aggiss (UK).
 The company is keen to work in partnership with venues, festivals and promoters, creating special events and participatory educational and performance projects.